esm-tools/esm_tools/docs/esm_runscripts.rst

 both files get renamed by the addition of their start date and end dates at the end of their names (i.e. ``fesom.clock_YYYYMMDD-YYYYMMDD``).

-The structure of the ``run_YYYYMMDD-YYYYMMDD`` directory replicates that of the general experiment folder. `Run` directories are created before each new run and they are useful to debug and restart experiments that have crashed.

 ..
 Note::
    Having a `general` and several `run` subfolders means that files are duplicated and, when